Syedismail412/task-7./README.md

-Task 7: Basic Sales Summary with Python & SQLite
+ Basic Sales Summary with Python & SQLite
 This project is part of a Data Analyst internship assignment.
 The goal is to extract and visualize basic sales data using SQL inside Python.

 📌 Objective